 The Franklin Town Council encourages citizens to attend its meetings and welcomes their views on matters of local governance.
-Anyone may comment at this time for up to five minutes.
+Anyone may comment at this time for up to three (3)five minutes.
 The Council will not engage in dialogue with the audience.
 However, the Council will give your remarks appropriate consideration.

-Citizens present who wish to speak on an agenda item may do so after all Councilors who wish to speak on the item have spoken.
+In the Chair's sound discretion, cCitizens present who wish to speak on an agenda item may do so after all Councilors who wish to speak on the item have spoken.
 Those citizens who wish to speak shall be limited to one three-minute response.
 [SEE ALSO CHARTER: 2-5-3].